Authorization

 - Reach out to your point of contact to add your user profile to the desired environment's IAM (sandbox, dev, staging, prod)

-- Specify what role you will require (see above)
+- Specify what permissions you will require (see above)

 - You will get an email to set your password